Christmas is around the corner, it can be a busy time with lots of food and along with this can come stress, especially for IBS sufferers.

 - To make the base of a soup, onions and leeks can be replaced with safe options such as the green part of a spring onion or 1 stick of celery.

-- Suitable vegetables which would make a nice soup may include: carrots, potatoes, broccoli, parsnips, swede, peppers or tomatoes.
+- Suitable vegetables which would make a nice soup include: carrots, potatoes, broccoli (heads only), parsnips, swede, peppers or tomatoes.

-- Examples of spices and herbs which could be used include: coriander, curry powder, thyme, rosemary or chilli.
+- Examples of spices and herbs which could be used include: coriander, thyme, rosemary or chilli.

-- Knorr also make a range of suitable stock type products.
+- Knorr also make a range of suitable stock type products (check ingredients for FODMAPs).

 - See website for low FODMAP chicken stock and also recipe for a low FODMAP vegetable soup for more ideas.